 These videos explain what you really need to think about and focus on when starting a company from every aspect.
 You can jump around based on your most needed topics or you can decide to watch all of them.
 It is a great intro for starting a company no matter how much (or little) experience you have initially.

 To officially start a business, there are important legal measures to handle.
 In the past, these were a burden for founders due to the cost, money, and challenge of which choices to make.
 Stripe Atlas has made the process easy.
 They provide all of the legal and technical resources you need to get a business off of the ground, and they do so at a very reasonable price.

 Using Stripe Atlas will allow you to spend less time worrying about the frustrating logistics that come with starting a business and instead put your energy towards the harder problems.

 In addition to the logistics, they offer other startup-help advice.
-Exploring their site and resources is very useful.
+Exploring their site is one of the best resources to get started.

 3. Read books and personal accounts.